Quantum algorithm for the Navier Stokes equations by using the streamfunction vorticity formulation and the lattice Boltzmann method: Introduction

 The extension of previous work \cite{Budinski}, where the quantum algorithm for advection-diffuison equation in framework of the LBM is given, on solving the NSE equations is presented in this paper.
-To solve unsteady, incompressible two-dimensional NSE on a quantum computer by utilizing the lattice Boltzmann method, where the extension to the three-dimensional case is straightforward, the non-linearity of the basic form of equilibrium distribution function \cite{Rivet} is overcome by using the stream function-vorticity formulation in this work.
+To solve unsteady, incompressible two-dimensional NSE on a quantum computer by utilizing the lattice Boltzmann method, where the extension to the three-dimensional case is straightforward, the non-linearity of the basic form of equilibrium distribution function \cite{Rivet} is significantly reduced by using the stream function-vorticity formulation in this work.
 Two partial differential equations are numerically modeled by using the simpler LBM configuration and quantumly solved on IBM's open-source quantum computing software development framework Qiskit \cite{Qiskit}.
+Due to the presence of the non-linear term in the equilibrium distribution function, the presented algorithm is restricted to one time step, after which measurements and re-initialization of the state for the purpose of new time step is required.
 Implementation on Qiskit is done by using the standard gate set and built-in procedures and algorithms, while for the test case a two-dimensional (2D) cavity flow is simulated and compared with the classical code.
 The solution of the unsteady, incompressible high-dimension NSE on a quantum computer by using the complete propagation-collision form of the LBM is the major contribution of this work, which is to the best of the author's knowledge the very first attempt to solve the system of 2D(3D) Navier-Stokes equations on the quantum device.